50th (Northumbrian) Signal Regiment: Mobilisation

-Following the Munich Crisis the TA was doubled in size.
+Following the Munich Crisis, the TA was doubled in size.
 Once again, 50th (Northumbrian) Division formed a duplicate, 23rd (Northumbrian) Division, with its own divisional signals.
-50th Division was mobilised on 3 September 1939 and 23rd Division became active on 2 October 1939.Joslen, pp. 81–2.
+50th Division was mobilised on 3 September 1939 and 23rd Division became active on 2 October 1939.
 The unit probably also provided the cadre to form 7th Anti-Aircraft Division Divisional Signals at Darlington.

 50th (Northumbrian) Divisional Signals

 Battle of France

-The 50th Division joined the new British Expeditionary Force (BEF) in France in February 1940.Ellis, France & Flanders, p.
-19. When the Germans attacked in May, the division moved up into Belgium with the rest of the BEF and took up positions on the River Dendre.
+The 50th Division joined the new British Expeditionary Force (BEF) in France in February 1940.
+When the Germans attacked in May, the division moved up into Belgium with the rest of the BEF and took up positions on the River Dendre.
 However, the Germans broke through French lines and the BEF was forced to retreat.
-By 19 May, 50th Division was moved back to Vimy Ridge north of Arras to prepare for a counter-attack as part of 'Frankforce', in what became known as the Battle of ArrasEllis, France & Flanders, Chapter V. After this brief check, the Germans continued to advance.
+By 19 May, 50th Division was moved back to Vimy Ridge north of Arras to prepare for a counter-attack as part of 'Frankforce', in what became known as the Battle of Arras After this brief check, the Germans continued to advance.
 By now the BEF was cut off from the bulk of the French armies and began its retreat towards Dunkirk.
-50th Division guarding an open flank and suffering heavy casualties.Ellis, France & Flanders, Chapter XII.Ellis, France & Flanders, Chapter XIV.Ellis, France & Flanders, p.
-239. The division, less its heavy equipment, was evacuated from Dunkirk on 1 June and landed in the United Kingdom the following day.
+50th Division guarding an open flank and suffering heavy casualties.
+The division, less its heavy equipment, was evacuated from Dunkirk on 1 June and landed in the United Kingdom the following day.